By Mike Henderson, president ABC Baltimore

 The bleak employment outlook for Maryland youth, and a nationwide shortage of skilled construction workers, remains a call to action for JumpStart.
 We can and should do better.
 And we hope you’ll join us.

 FOX45 News interviewed Mike Henderson, president/CEO of ABC Baltimore about Project JumpStart.
-Watch the video Resources.
+Watch the video Website.